Rouxxel/Emotion_detection_DL_model_from_images/README.md

 Deep learning project in which 2 Deep learning models can be built, trained and saved for detecting emotions from `.png` images of human faces in gray-scale.
 It also includes a user interface.

+Small website form one of our members: https://awaken-ai.com/impact-of-transfer-learning-when-identifying-human-emotions/

 ## 📌 Features

 - Emotion classification into 7 categories: